 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

-Of course there are always potatoes, whether they’re traditional Roast Potatoes or Roasted Sweet Potatoes.
 Naturally Yorkshire Puddings and Gravy are absolute musts and then there is usually a selection of other veg like Roast Parsnips, boiled cabbage or cauliflower cheese.
 And 90% of the time there is stuffing like my Homemade Sage & Onion Stuffing.

 A true feast will always include pudding.
 My favourite hearty puddings for after a roast are my Peach Crumble or Chocolate Bread Pudding.
 For a lighter summer option, I’ll turn to something like my Black Forest Poke Cake, Peanut Chocolate Cheesecake or Lime Meringue Pie.
 At Christmas and Easter I like to go for my twist on a classic trifle – Sherry Trifle Cheesecake!